 On June 25, 2021, the Court entered a Final Judgment Approving Class Action Settlement and Order of Dismissal with Prejudice; a Memorandum and Order awarding attorneys’ fees and expenses; and an Order Approving Distribution Plan.

 September 4, 2018

 Claim Filing Deadline.
 The Court-ordered deadline for submission of Claim Forms was September 4, 2018.
-The Court retains discretion to accept late claims.

 In this Action, Lead Plaintiffs allege that Defendants made materially false and misleading statements to investors touting the quality of the OmniPod Eros, the successful launch of the product, customers’ broad acceptance of the product, and the high rate of new patient starts during the Settlement Class Period.
 Lead Plaintiffs allege that, in reality, the OmniPod Eros was plagued by defects that not only affected customer acceptance and demand, but also the Company’s revenue and that—rather than disclosing the truth, nature, and extent of these defects—Defendants continued to authorize shipment of the product over the objections of the Company’s quality assurance department and continued to misrepresent the number of new patients beginning to use the product.